IELTS Topic Cue Card Answer | Describe a natural disaster

 El Nino is a weather phenomenon which is caused by the Pacific Ocean becoming warmer and this then has an interaction with the atmosphere and this climatic reaction has been the reason behind many dramatic and disastrous changes in weather across the world and natural disasters such as flooding and storms.
 Previous storms in California caused by El Nino were responsible for people dying, roads being washed away, and entire fields of crops being completely destroyed, so storms like this have the potential for disastrous results for the area.

 California is frequently battered by Pacific storms causing flooding which causes a lot of damage and can be fatal in some cases.
 They are also still concerned about further flash floods and mudslides, specifically in the areas which were hit by the wildfires last year.

-In some areas, residents have been already been advised to evacuate to safer zones, and people are busy preparing for worse storms predicted to be on the way – by stockpiling sandbags and taking other measure to try and mitigate the worst of the damaging rains and winds afflicting the area.
+In some areas, residents have been already been advised to evacuate to safer zones, and people are busy implementing disaster management measures in preparation for worse storms predicted to be on the way – by stockpiling sandbags and taking other measure to try and mitigate the worst of the damaging rains and winds afflicting the area.

 How would you answer this IELTS speaking question about describe a natural disaster?